wrossmorrow/coordinator/README.md

 * `delete`: `DELETE /api/object/:id`; if this returns `200` succeed, otherwise fail.
 * `recheck`: `HEAD /api/object/:id`; if this returns `200` fail, otherwise succeed.

-This sequence can have a slightly more complicated sequence of prerequisites:
+This sequence can have a slightly more complicated sequence of prerequisites, those working backwards in the following DAG:
 ```
-put -> ['check','get'] -> 'delete' -> 'recheck'
+'put' -> ['check','get'] -> 'delete' -> 'recheck'
 ```
 There is an example of this in `test/apiunittest.js`.